GlickYael/End-to-End-System-Simulation/README.md

 Technologies: JS, HTML, CSS

-To run the application: download the project folder and open the index.html file in the browser.
+To run the application:
+Download the project folder and open the index.html file in the browser.